 In the normal course of business, the Group enters into transactions with related parties.
 These are conducted on an arm's length basis and are not material to the Group's results.
-There were no transactions with related parties during the current and prior year which had a material effect on the results or financial position of the Group.
-The nature of the related party transactions of the Group has not changed over the course of the year.
+There were no transactions with related parties during the current or the prior year which had a material effect on the results or financial position of the Group.

-Further details of transactions with related parties, including key management personnel during the year can be found in note 39 to the Quilter plc 2022 Annual Report.
-Information on dividends paid by Quilter plc to its shareholders can be found in note 13 to the Quilter plc 2022 Annual Report.
+Further details of transactions with related parties, including key management personnel during the year can be found in note 39 to the Quilter plc 2023 Annual Report.
+Information on dividends paid by Quilter plc to its shareholders can be found in note 13 to the Quilter plc 2023 Annual Report.